abhijithneilabraham/movie-maniac/README.md

 ## Running the program

- Go to the final_version folder (If you are using windows, then use this folder, else if you're using a mac,use the final version macos folder).
+ Go to the final_version folder (If you are using windows or linux, then use this folder, else if you're using a mac,use the final version macos folder).

  Run ```combined.py```